BeppoSAX-WFC catalog of fast X-ray transients: Search method and selection criteria

 \section{Search method and selection criteria}

-We searched for FXTs in the WFC database employing two different methods, each tailored to a specific time scale.
-They are as follows.

-\begin{enumerate} \labelenumi{\arabic{enumi}.} \item All time profiles of detector event rates, for both cameras and for whole detectors as well as quarters of detectors, were analyzed automatically as well as by eye at a resolution of 1 s in search of burst-like (sub-minute) events.
-When a candidate event was found, its reality was checked by generating a sky image for the duration of the event and searching for an accompanying point source.
-False events are usually due to solar activity (in extremely bright X-rays or particle winds) outside the field of view. \item Sky images were generated in the complete bandpass for data stretches of 60 s, 300 s and 1 BeppoSAX orbit (1.5 hr) duration, sampling the data at intervals half the exposure time.
-These images were searched for sources that are otherwise quiescent in WFC data.
-The imaging algorithm was through cross correlation of the detector data with the mask pattern combined with Iterative Removal Of Sources \citep[IROS;][]{hammersley1986,jager1997}.
-For this, the detector spatial data were rebinned to 1$\times$1 mm$^2$ bins.
-Since the mask consists of 255$\times$257 1$\times$1 mm$^2$ bins, the cross correlation results in images of 510$\times$512 pixels.
-The searches were done
+For our purposes, a transient is a point source in the sky which, for a limited time ($\sim$1 s -- $\sim$1 d in our case), brightens to a flux level significantly higher than the noise at that sky location as caused by all other sources (other astrophysical point sources in and outside the field of view, the cosmic diffuse background and the particle-induced background).
+From the complete WFC database, we extracted sky images in the complete bandpass for data stretches of 10 s, 60 s, 300 s and 1 BeppoSAX orbit (1.5 hr) duration, sampling the data at intervals half the stretch durations.
+The sky images were reconstructed from coded aperture images through normalized cross correlation of the detector images with the mask pattern, combined with Iterative Removal Of Sources \citep[IROS;][]{hammersley1986,jager1997}.
+The detector spatial data were binned to match the coded mask resolution of 1$\times$1 mm$^2$.
+Since the mask consists of 255$\times$257 bins, the cross correlation results in images of 510$\times$512 pixels.
+The sky images were normalized to the standard deviation from the expected Poisson noise, so that they are in units of significance.
+These images were searched for FXTs

 \begin{enumerate} \labelenumii{\alph{enumii}.} \item on catalog positions of, for instance, flare stars within 100 pc in the lists of \cite{kowalski2024} and of stars that have shown flares in MAXI observations (29 stars).
-Detections were verified if they had a signal-to-noise ratio above a 3-sigma threshold; \item through blind searches in the whole field of view.
-The significance is used for selecting candidates.
-It refers to the flux divided by the expected Poisson noise in that flux and in most practical circumstances equals the signal-to-noise ratio.
-The significance threshold for verification was 5 sigma to allow less than 1 false detection in 510x512 sky pixels. \end{enumerate} \end{enumerate}
+The trigger criterion for a candidate transient then is a significance of 3 or higher; \item through blind searches in the whole field of view.
+The trigger criterion for a candidate transient then is a significance of 5 or higher. \end{enumerate}

+In all practical circumstances here, significance is equal to the signal-to-noise ratio because the source contribution to the Poisson noise is much lower than from all other sources.
+A significance of 5 or higher yields a probability of less than 7.5\% that there is one pixel in a single image with such a significance from noise.